AT from Blairstown, NJ to DWG, PA Day Hike< Back

 I waited around for a short period, then I walked through town to try and find someone to see when the motel would reopen.
 No one knew.
 I went by the outfitter that was supposed to shuttle me the next day.
 His shop doors were open in both the front and the rear.
 All the merchandise was gone.
 It looked like it had been totally flooded.
 I thought to myself, now the trip is surely ruined.
 The outfitter would be busy restoring his shop and probably would not be able to shuttle me to to MOC.
 I figured that I could sleep in the hiker hostel sponsered by the local church tonight, then take a bus/train back home tomorrow.
 Then I walked back to the motel to see if anyone showed up while I was there.
 Just by chance a car pulled up to the motel.
 It was the owner of the motel!
 He told me that the flood had ruined everything on the first floor of the motel.
 I thought to myself, great, my backpack is ruined.
 Then he said that he told his staff to place my backpack on the second floor of the motel.
 He went in to retrieve it.
 I was on pins and needles.
 Then, after about 5 minutes, he came out with my backpack.
 And it was dry!

 Things were looking up.
 I had my backpack but still no way to get to MOC.
 So I decided to stay at the hiker hostel in DWG that night and then start hiking southbound on the AT the next day.
 I did, that hike went well.
+And you can see images from that one about that one Here.
 But now I had a 10.5 mile gap in my Appalachian Trail mileage.

 07/14/2007- I drove up to New Jersey.
 I parked my vehicle at a pulloff on I80 where the AT started it's ascent of Kittatany Mountain.
 I hiked about 5 miles northbound on the AT to Sunfish Pond, turned around and hiked back to my vehicle.
 Then I drove my vehicle to Camp RD near the Mohican Outdoor Center, parked it, then hiked about 5 miles southbound on the AT to Sunfish Pond, turned around and hiked back to my vehicle.
 I did pass a few people that day.
 I remember walking by an area and hearing a snake rattling but could not see it as I was heading back to my vehicle on Camp RD.
 I then passed a pretty lady and told her to be careful up ahead as I heard a snake but could not see it.
 She thanked me and hiked on.
 I drove home that day.